Vista Social

 • Review and update alt text based on user feedback

-Product photos and e-commerce content need functional descriptions that help potential customers understand what they’re seeing.
+• Product photos and e-commerce content: These need functional descriptions that help potential customers understand what they’re seeing.
 Include colors, sizes, materials, and key features that influence purchasing decisions.

-Behind-the-scenes and candid images benefit from emotional context and atmosphere descriptions.
+• Behind-the-scenes and candid images: These benefit from emotional context and atmosphere descriptions.
 Mention facial expressions, activities, and settings that convey your brand personality.

-Infographics and data visualizations require detailed explanations of the key data points, trends, and conclusions.
+• Infographics and data visualizations: These require detailed explanations of the key data points, trends, and conclusions.
 Consider providing the raw data in your caption as well.

-Memes and trending content need both visual description and context explanation.
+• Memes and trending content: These need both visual description and context explanation.
 Describe the image elements, then explain the joke or cultural reference for complete accessibility.

-User-generated content considerations include getting permission to edit alt text and maintaining authenticity while ensuring accessibility.
+• User-generated content: You’ll need to consider getting permission to edit alt text and maintaining authenticity while ensuring accessibility.
 Work with content creators to develop appropriate descriptions.

 Social media alt text isn’t just about compliance—it’s about creating inclusive experiences that reach every member of your audience.
 When you prioritize accessibility, you’re building stronger connections, improving your SEO, and demonstrating values that matter to modern consumers.